 Pregnant women should not be measuring their BMI or body weight.

-Maintaining a healthy weight range is essential to us living longer and an increased quality of life.
+Maintaining a healthy weight range is essential to us living longer and increased quality of life.
 A healthy body proportion will guard against heart disease, diabetes, stroke, fatty liver and other health issues.
 Someone in the overweight to the obese range will often suffer from sleep apnoea.

 The reduction in weight will lead to a decreased neck size and loss of inflammation.
 A big risk factor with osteoarthritis is obesity.
 It puts increased pressure on the joints and cartilage resulting in damage.
 Exercise has been shown to be one of the best methods to ward of osteoarthritis.
 We all want to enjoy a happy and healthy life.